Orikum

-Orikum or Pashaliman is a town and a former municipality in Vlorë County, southwestern Albania.
-At the 2015 local government reform it became a subdivision of the municipality Vlorë.
+Orikum is a town and a former municipality in Vlorë County, southwestern Albania.
+With the 2015 local government reform, it became a subdivision of the municipality Vlorë.
 It was named after the ancient city Oricum, which was located 4 km west of modern Orikum.
 The population at the 2011 census was 5,503.
 The municipal unit consists of the town Orikum and the villages Dukat Fushë, Dukat, Tragjas and Radhimë.
-Nearby the modern city is located the only marina in Albania, Marina of Orikum (as of 2011).